folkenrothk/WebDev-chatServer/writing/feature.md

 `TODO`

-## Paste the code used to acheive this between the two "fences" below.
+## Paste the code used to achieve this between the two "fences" below.

 You must use at least one of the entries below.